Mrkennedya/billboardScraper/README.md

 4. After acquiring the data from the individual pages, all variables were placed in a Python list.
 The python list was accessed using a writerow function to list an individual artist's data in its own row.
 5. For every 20 items acquired, I executed a time.sleep function that contained a random duration using the random.randint function.
 This approach would preventany indication of a scraping bot and prevent any additional restrictions on the scraper.

+## What problems did I find?

+Initially, I found that certain artists:
+1. Were listed as 'various_artists' or 'soundtrack,' which would take the user to a general page including ALL albums that had ever been listed under those artist names.
+This would be problematic for accessing data in individual pages.
+2. Did not have their own URLs, which would eliminate the ability to access their pages entirely.

+As a result, I needed to create a try/except that would list the URL variable as 'N/A.' I then created an if/then function to detect any album listings whose artist's variable was 'N/A' and listed the numOneHits and topTenHits variables as 'N/A.'

+Within the individual pages and in the chart, I found that certain pieces of information were inaccessible despite it's availablility on the page.
+This was the result of the original developers stylesheet, which made acquiring data inaccessible through the program I created.
+As a result, I was unable to acquire the rank direction and date peaked.

+In addition, some individual pages did not contain the number of albums, number of top 10 hits or number 1 hits.
+As a result, I reformatted the program to only grab the 'top 10 hits' and 'No. 1 hits,' which were more often found in the artists' individual pages.